Manuteaa/dbd_autoSkillCheck/README.md

 - Your game FPS >= 60
 - The AI model FPS >= 60
 - Your ping is not too high (<= 60 should be fine)
-- Use standard game settings (I recommend using 1080p at 100% resolution without any game filters, no vsync, no FSR)
+- Use standard game settings (resolution 1920x1080 with 100% scalefor both game and monitor, without any game filters/reshade, no vsync, no FSR)
 - In the `Features options` of the WebUI, decrease (closer to 0) the `Ante-frontier hit delay` value

 **I have lower values than 60 FPS for the AI model, what can I do ?**
 - In the `Features options` of the WebUI, increase the `CPU workload` option
-- Switch your resolution to 1920x1080 at 100% scale
+- Set both your monitor & game resolution to 1920x1080 at 100% scale
+- Increase all your monitors refresh rate to 60Hz or more
 - Switch device to gpu
 - Run the script in administrator mode or with a higher priority in the task manager